nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * `POLICY START DATE` and `POLICY END DATE` refer to the duration of the policy's coverage.
     * `POLICY START DATE` and `POLICY END DATE` must be in the format `yyyy-mm-dd`.
     * `POLICY START DATE` and `POLICY END DATE` cannot be the same date.
+    * `POLICY START DATE` can only start from 1900s and onwards.
     * `INSURANCE DUE DATE` must be in the format `yyyy-mm-dd`.
     * `INSURANCE DUE DATE` cannot be earlier than the `POLICY START DATE`.
     * `INSURANCE DUE DATE` cannot be later than the `POLICY START DATE`.